 Looking after our physical health is important for our overall sense of wellbeing.
 Moving our body, eating well and getting enough sleep are key to supporting our body to be as healthy as it can be.

-- helps to maintain our stress levels
+- help to maintain our stress levels

-- improves our sleep
+- improve our sleep

-- increases our energy levels
+- increase our energy levels

-- improves our immune system
+- improve our immune system

-- helps with concentration and motivation
+- help with concentration and motivation

-- opportunities to meet people.
+- give us opportunities to meet people.

 (Source: Otago Polytechnic website)